johnathanchiu/jpeg-compressor/README.md

 # JPEG-COMPRESSOR

 This algorithm is a theoretical modification to the preexisting JPEG algorithm for reduced file sizes.
 The lossless entropy algorithm uses bZip2 (bz2) rather than the usual run-length encoder (RLE) and huffman tree.
+The algorithm incorporates the use of Structural Similarity Index Measurement (SSIM) to discard redundant coefficients to the human eye.

 Use compress.py to compress photos.
-Put in entire file path when prompted.

 Use decompress.py to decompress photos.
-Save it as a PNG to view or otherwise view immediately using imageio.
+Save it as a decompressed PNG or JPEG.

 # Recent Additions